Hardcoded subtitles

 In depth

-Hardcoded subtitles (also called burned-in or hardsubs) are rasterized directly into the video pixels during export.
+Hardcoded subtitles are rasterized directly into the video pixels during export.
+'Hardcoded,' 'burned-in,' and 'open captions' are three names for the same technique — 'hardcoded' is the engineer's term, 'burned-in' is the editor's term, and 'open captions' is the broadcast/accessibility term.
 Because they're part of the image, they survive any platform, codec, or player — there's no separate text track to lose, no font fallback to fail.
 The trade-off is permanence: the viewer can't toggle them, choose a language, or restyle them.
+This is the default delivery format for short-form social (TikTok, Reels, Shorts, X) where soft caption tracks don't survive cross-posting.

 When to use it